rjibrin/tech_test/README.md

   - Table `Player` contains `userName` which is used as unique public identifier.
   - Table `Game` contains non-player specific information on past games.
 Games which ended prematurely are not stored.
   - Table `GamePlayer` is a join table that links `Game` to `Player` in a many-to-many relationship.
 Each row represents one player's participation in one game, storing their symbol (X/O) and result (won/lost/draw).
 This table is queried to compute leaderboard statistics.
-- Leaderboard is computed in two ways:
+- Leaderboard can be computed in two ways:
   - `/api/players/leaderboard` aggregates data in the server using TypeScript.
 The client calls this endpoint.
   - `/api/players/leaderboard/queryraw` uses SQL to efficiently aggregate data in the database.
 Leads to substantial speedup on large databases such as `prisma/largeSeed.ts`.
+The client does not call this endpoint; it was only created to benchmark performance.

 ### Client